Robert Christgau: Career

 In early 1972, Christgau accepted a full-time job as music critic for Newsday.
 He returned to The Village Voice in 1974 as music editor.
 In a 1976 piece for the newspaper, he coined the term "Rock Critic Establishment" to describe the growth in influence of American music critics.
 His article carried the parenthesized subtitle "But Is That Bad for Rock?"
-He listed Dave Marsh, John Rockwell, Paul Nelson, Jon Landau and himself as members of this "Establishment".
+He listed Dave Marsh, John Rockwell, Paul Nelson, Jon Landau and himself as members of this "establishment".
 Christgau remained at The Village Voice until August 2006, when he was fired shortly after the paper's acquisition by New Times Media.
 Two months later, Christgau became a contributing editor at Rolling Stone (which first published his review of Moby Grape's Wow in 1968).
-Late in 2007, Christgau was fired by Rolling Stone, although he continued to work for the magazine for another three months.
-Starting with the March 2008 issue, he joined Blender, where he was listed as "senior critic" for three issues and then "contributing editor".
+Late in 2007, Christgau was dismissed by Rolling Stone, although he continued to work for the magazine for another three months.
+Beginning with the March 2008 issue, he joined Blender, where he was listed as "senior critic" for three issues and then "contributing editor".
 Christgau had been a regular contributor to Blender before he joined Rolling Stone.
 He continued to write for Blender until the magazine ceased publication in March 2009.

-In 1987, he was awarded a Guggenheim Fellowship in the field of "Folklore and Popular Culture" to study the history of popular music.
+In 1987, he was awarded a Guggenheim Fellowship in the field of "folklore and popular culture" to study the history of popular music.

 Christgau has also written frequently for Playboy, Spin, and Creem.
 He appears in the 2011 rockumentary Color Me Obsessed, about the Replacements.
 He previously taught during the formative years of the California Institute of the Arts.
-As of 2007, he was also an adjunct professor in the Clive Davis Department of Recorded Music at New York University.
+As of 2007, he was an adjunct professor in the Clive Davis Department of Recorded Music at New York University.

-In August 2013, Christgau revealed in an article written for Barnes & Noble's website that he is writing a memoir.
+In August 2013, Christgau revealed in an article written for Barnes & Noble's website that he was writing a memoir.
 On July 15, 2014, Christgau debuted a monthly column on Billboard's website.